Oil sands in Canada

 2009 has seen an increased focus on oil sand extraction.
 Extracting oil from oil sand has been severely criticised by many environmental organisations, since it is more carbon intensive than extraction of conventional oil.
 The oil sands in Canada is of interest to international oil companies because the supply of conventional oil reserves is falling, while demand for oil is expected to rise.
 Canada has the second largest oil reserves in the world after Saudi Arabia, thanks to its 173 billion barrels of oil sand.

-The Ethical Council is working with other investors through the PRI oil sand initiative to secure improved reporting from all companies with investments in the oil sands in Canada, with regard to their carbon emissions, environmental impact and responsibility towards the indigenous population.
+The Council on Ethics is working with other investors through the PRI oil sand initiative to secure improved reporting from all companies with investments in the oil sands in Canada, with regard to their carbon emissions, environmental impact and responsibility towards the indigenous population.
 The aim is to increase transparency in order to better assess the risks and opportunities that exist.
-To gain a better understanding of the environmental and social challenges relating to the oil sand, a representative of the Ethical Council travelled to Alberta, Canada in November 2009 on a field trip together with other European and Canadian institutional investors.
+To gain a better understanding of the environmental and social challenges relating to the oil sand, a representative of the Council on Ethics travelled to Alberta, Canada in November 2009 on a field trip together with other European and Canadian institutional investors.

 Field trip to Alberta